-Industrial organizational psychology jobs touch on many different areas of the workplace.
-Work psychology commonly focuses on areas such as talent acquisition, management, and retention, leadership, and workplace productivity.
+Industrial organizational psychology jobs may touch on many different areas of the workplace.
+Some company psychologists may instead choose to focus on one specific area of need.
+This could include issues like talent acquisition, management, and retention, leadership, and workplace productivity.

 Workplace psychology principles can help employers identify the key skills, educational requirements, and work experience their employees must possess.
-Knowing these enables the employer to draft appropriate job descriptions and advertisements, and to orient the interview process towards assessing for these qualities.
-Workplace psychology principles can also help employers understand how to select for particular traits without being discriminatory.
+Knowing these could help the employer draft appropriate job descriptions and advertisements, and look for these qualities throughout the interview process.
+Workplace psychology principles can also help employers understand how to hire for particular traits without being discriminatory.

-Workplace psychology also helps employers to pinpoint their staff’s training needs, and guides them in delivering the relevant training in an engaging fashion.
-Workplace training customarily consist of state or federally mandated training (such as Title IX training), training that are crucial for employees due to their being employed at a particular type of workplace (such as safety procedures), and training that are intellectually enriching for a particular work setting.
+Workplace psychology can help employers to pinpoint their staff’s training needs.
+It can also guide them in delivering the relevant training in an engaging fashion.
+This training often consists of state or federally mandated training (such as Title IX training), workplace or industry-specific training (such as safety procedures), and intellectual enrichment for a particular work setting.

 Performance appraisals are standard workplace psychology tools.
-They are designed to provide employees with feedback about their performance, which in turn should lead to increased productivity.
-In theory, they also facilitate clear communication between management and employees.
-They also may act as forums for establishing goal setting, as well as serving as starting points for performance improvement plans, if necessary.
+They are designed to provide employees with feedback about their performance, to help foster increased productivity.
+In theory, appraisals also facilitate clear communication between management and employees.
+They may act as forums for setting goals, as well as serving as starting points for performance improvement plans, if necessary.
 Finally, they can help Human Resources identify training needs.

 Compensation is an important part of employee satisfaction and psychology in the workplace.
 Workplace psychology strategies take this into consideration when developing compensation strategies such as pay-for-performance plans.